AuroPick/kaizen-case/README.md

 ## Installation

 I have uploaded `.env`.
-You do not need to create a environemnt file.
+You do not need to create a enviroment file.

 ```bash
 git clone https://github.com/AuroPick/kaizen-case.git